Processing math: 2%

 2.5

 Part a.)
-By the definition of the infimum, we have $\forall \epsilon > 0 \hspace{0.25cm} \exists z \in F$ such that $|x - z| < \delta(x) + \epsilon$.
-Thus, $$\delta(y) \leq |y - z| \leq |y - x| + |x - z| \leq |y - x| + \delta(x) + \epsilon$$ Thus, since $\epsilon$ can be arbitrarily small, we have: $$\delta(y) - \delta(x) \leq |y-x|$$ Now, repeat this argument for $y$, and we have: $$-|y-x| \leq \delta(y) - \delta(x) \leq |y-x| \hspace{0.25cm} \Rightarrow |\delta(y) - \delta(x)| \leq |y-x|$$
+By the definition of the infimum, we have \forall \epsilon > 0 \hspace{0.25cm} \exists z \in F such that |x - z| < \delta(x) + \epsilon.
+Thus, \delta(y) \leq |y - z| \leq |y - x| + |x - z| \leq |y - x| + \delta(x) + \epsilon Thus, since \epsilon can be arbitrarily small, we have: \delta(y) - \delta(x) \leq |y-x| Now, repeat this argument for y, and we have: -|y-x| \leq \delta(y) - \delta(x) \leq |y-x| \hspace{0.25cm} \Rightarrow |\delta(y) - \delta(x)| \leq |y-x|

 Part b.)
-First observe that if $y \in F$, then $\delta(y) = 0$.
-Then, certainly: $$ I(x) = \int_F \frac{\delta(y)}{|x-y|^2} dy + \int_{F^c} \frac{\delta(y)}{|x-y|^2} dy = \int_{F^c} \frac{\delta(y)}{|x-y|^2} dy$$ Next, notice that since $F^c$ is an open set, for any $x \in F^c$ we know $\exists r > 0$ such that $B_{r}(x) \subset F^c$, and for any $y \in B_{r}(x)$, $\exists M > 0$ such that $\delta(y) \geq M$.
-(We can always do this by simply choosing $r$ small enough to fit the ball in $F^c$, then using the ball of radius $\frac{r}{2}$.)
-Therefore, we have: $$ \int_{F^c} \frac{\delta(y)}{|x-y|^2} dy \geq M \int_{B_{r}(x)} \frac{1}{|x-y|^2} dy$$ Now, just observe that we can just center $x$ at the origin, and our calculation becomes: $$M\int_{B_{r}(x)} \frac{1}{|x-y|^2} dy = \lim_{b \to 0} \int_b^\infty \frac{1}{y^2}dy = \infty$$ ...as desired.
+First observe that if y \in F, then \delta(y) = 0.
+Then, certainly: I(x) = \int_F \frac{\delta(y)}{|x-y|^2} dy + \int_{F^c} \frac{\delta(y)}{|x-y|^2} dy = \int_{F^c} \frac{\delta(y)}{|x-y|^2} dy Next, notice that since F^c is an open set, for any x \in F^c we know \exists r > 0 such that B_{r}(x) \subset F^c, and for any y \in B_{r}(x), \exists M > 0 such that \delta(y) \geq M. (We can always do this by simply choosing r small enough to fit the ball in F^c, then using the ball of radius \frac{r}{2}.)
+Therefore, we have: \int_{F^c} \frac{\delta(y)}{|x-y|^2} dy \geq M \int_{B_{r}(x)} \frac{1}{|x-y|^2} dy Now, just observe that we can just center x at the origin, and our calculation becomes: M\int_{B_{r}(x)} \frac{1}{|x-y|^2} dy = \lim_{b \to 0} \int_b^\infty \frac{1}{y^2}dy = \infty ...as desired.

 Part c.)
-As the hint prescribes, if we can show $I(x)$ is $L^1(F)$ then we have that $I$ must be almost everywhere finite.
-Indeed, first notice (from part b) that: $$\int_F I(x) dx = \int_{F} \int_{\mathbb{R}} \frac{\delta(y)}{|x-y|^2} dy \hspace{0.1cm} dx = \int_{F} \int_{F^c} \frac{\delta(y)}{|x-y|^2} dy \hspace{0.1cm} dx$$ Before I can use Tonelli's Theorem to swap the limits of integration, I need to first check that the function: $$h(x,y) = \chi_{(F \times F^c)}\frac{\delta(y)}{|x-y|^2}$$ ...is measurable.
-Certainly, $\chi_{(F \times F^c)}$ is measurable since $F$ and $F^c$ are Borel.
-Next notice that the sets: $$ \lbrace y \in \mathbb{R} \hspace{0.25cm} | \hspace{0.25cm} \delta(y) > \alpha \rbrace $$ are measurable, since they're just the union of $F$ and countably-many closed intervals.
-Lastly, the function $\frac{1}{|x-y|^2}$ is obviously measurable since it's continuous almost everywhere.
-Thus, since the product of measurable functions are measurable, we have $h(x,y)$ is measurable.
+As the hint prescribes, if we can show I(x) is L^1(F) then we have that I must be almost everywhere finite.
+Indeed, first notice (from part b) that: \int_F I(x) dx = \int_{F} \int_{\mathbb{R}} \frac{\delta(y)}{|x-y|^2} dy \hspace{0.1cm} dx = \int_{F} \int_{F^c} \frac{\delta(y)}{|x-y|^2} dy \hspace{0.1cm} dx Before I can use Tonelli's Theorem to swap the limits of integration, I need to first check that the function: h(x,y) = \chi_{(F \times F^c)}\frac{\delta(y)}{|x-y|^2} ...is measurable.
+Certainly, \chi_{(F \times F^c)} is measurable since F and F^c are Borel.
+Next notice that the sets: \lbrace y \in \mathbb{R} \hspace{0.25cm} | \hspace{0.25cm} \delta(y) > \alpha \rbrace are measurable, since they're just the union of F and countably-many closed intervals.
+Lastly, the function \frac{1}{|x-y|^2} is obviously measurable since it's continuous almost everywhere.
+Thus, since the product of measurable functions are measurable, we have h(x,y) is measurable.

-Thus, it follows from Tonelli's theorem that: $$\int_{F} \int_{F^c} \frac{\delta(y)}{|x-y|^2} dy \hspace{0.1cm} dx = \int_{F^c} \int_{F} \frac{\delta(y)}{|x-y|^2} dx \hspace{0.1cm} dy = \ldots$$ $$ \ldots = \int_{F^c} \delta(y) \int_{F} \frac{1}{|x-y|^2} dx \hspace{0.1cm} dy $$ Now, this part I found to be kind of tricky (at first).
-Observe that: $$F \subset \lbrace x \in \mathbb{R} \hspace{0.25cm} | \hspace{0.25cm} |x - y| \geq \delta(y) \rbrace$$ Then we have: $$\int_{F} \frac{1}{|x-y|^2} dx \leq 2\int_{\delta(y)}^\infty \frac{1}{x^2} dx = \frac{2}{\delta(y)}$$ Finally, we have: $$\int_{F^c} \delta(y) \int_{F} \frac{1}{|x-y|^2} dx \hspace{0.1cm} dy \leq 2\int_{F^c} \delta(y) \int_{\delta(y)}^\infty \frac{1}{x^2} dx \hspace{0.1cm} dy \leq 2 m(F^c) $$ ...and since $m(F^c) < \infty$ we have $I$ must be $L^1 (F)$.
+Thus, it follows from Tonelli's theorem that: \int_{F} \int_{F^c} \frac{\delta(y)}{|x-y|^2} dy \hspace{0.1cm} dx = \int_{F^c} \int_{F} \frac{\delta(y)}{|x-y|^2} dx \hspace{0.1cm} dy = \ldots \ldots = \int_{F^c} \delta(y) \int_{F} \frac{1}{|x-y|^2} dx \hspace{0.1cm} dy Now, this part I found to be kind of tricky (at first).
+Observe that: F \subset \lbrace x \in \mathbb{R} \hspace{0.25cm} | \hspace{0.25cm} |x - y| \geq \delta(y) \rbrace Then we have: \int_{F} \frac{1}{|x-y|^2} dx \leq 2\int_{\delta(y)}^\infty \frac{1}{x^2} dx = \frac{2}{\delta(y)} Finally, we have: \int_{F^c} \delta(y) \int_{F} \frac{1}{|x-y|^2} dx \hspace{0.1cm} dy \leq 2\int_{F^c} \delta(y) \int_{\delta(y)}^\infty \frac{1}{x^2} dx \hspace{0.1cm} dy \leq 2 m(F^c) ...and since m(F^c) < \infty we have I must be L^1 (F).

 No comments: